cmillar70/Engierring_4_Notebook/README.md

 ### Reflection

 This was a nice refresher for basic python.
+I used a while loop to print it exactly 10 times by starting at 1 and adding 1 for every loop and then stopping it at 11.

 ## Dice_Roller